zamfofex/dummyette/documentation/chess.md

 `pieces`
 ---

 This is an object associating piece names with piece objects.
-It can be indexed by either the piece name (returned by `getPieceName(piece)`), or its camel case variant.
+It can be indexed by either `piece.name`, or its camel case variant.
 E.g. `pieces["white pawn"] === pieces.whitePawn`.

+`Position(x, y)`, `Position(name)`, `Position({x, y})`
+---

+This function creates a position in the board from its given arguments.
+If two values are given, they are assumed to be coordinates.
+If only one value is given, it should be either a string representing the position’s name, or an object containing `x` and `y` attributes representing the coordinates of the position.

+Note: This function will not necessarily return the same object (referentially equal) to represent the same given position.

+`position.x`, `position.y`
+---

+These represent the coordinates of the position as integers.
+E.g. for a1, `position.x === 0 && position.y === 8`.

+`position.x` represents the file, and `position.y` represents the row.

+`position.file`, `position.rank`
+---

+These represent the coordinates of the position as strings. `position.file` will be be composed of lowercase letters, whereas `position.rank` will be composed of digits.

+`position.name`
+---

+This property represent the name of the position. `position.name === position.file + position.rank`

 `standardBoard`
 ---